-One of the major challenges of digital events is the interactivity between participants.
+One of the major challenges of online events is the maximizing interactions between participants.
 How to encourage digital meetings to compensate for the absence of physical meetings?

 Networking and business meetings: two different approaches